ItsTusharbz/aws-notes-obsidian-/Notes/EC2.md

 EC2 instance Types

 - General purpose
-- Compute Optimized
+- Compute Optimised
-- Memory Optimized
+- Memory Optimised
 - Accelerated Computing
-- Storage Optimized
+- Storage Optimised
 - HPC (high performance computing)

 Security Groups

-- Fundamental of network security n AWS
+- Fundamental of network security in AWS
-- They control how trafffice s allowed into or out of EC2
+- They control how traffic is allowed into or out of EC2
 - They only contain allow rules
 - They are firewall of EC2
 - Regulate